Hammersmith Area Guide

-As one of London’s key commercial and employment centres, Hammersmith offers a large variety of residential property including: mansion blocks and terraces, many of which have now been converted into apartments, Victorian houses and large river fronted Georgian Houses.
+As one of London’s key commercial and employment centres, Hammersmith is a busy, eclectic pocket of London.
+From energetic music venues to theatres, some of the best cuisine around and waterside views, it has a lot to offer.
+Not to mention the variety of residential properties including, mansion blocks and terraces, Victorian houses and large river fronted Georgian Houses.

 Forming a part of the London Borough of Hammersmith and Fulham, Hammersmith is an area that has grown and grown since it was first established as a small village in West London.
 It is one of the most easily accessible areas of the city thanks to its excellent public transport links and its situated on one of the most widely used roads into and out of central London.

-Hammersmith is a district in the west of London; it is bordered by Chiswick, Fulham, Kensington and Shepherds Bush.
-It forms part of the greater London borough of Hammersmith and Fulham and lies to the north of the river Thames.
+Hammersmith is a district in the west of London; it is bordered by Chiswick, Fulham, Kensington and Shepherd’s Bush.
+It lies on the north bank of the River Thames and boasts stunning waterside views.

 The History of Hammersmith

 The name Hammersmith has various explanations, including being derived from the village (‘ham’) or the harbour (‘hythe’).
 First established as a small tranquil village, the main trade here was basket making due to the many willow trees lining the River Thames.
 It slowly grew to a riverside suburb and then the introduction of railways in 1864 brought widespread house construction and industrial development to Hammersmith.

 One of the main landmarks in Hammersmith, The Hammersmith Suspension Bridge, was first built across the Thames in 1827, rebuilt in 1893 and has recently received major structural strengthening.